OpenMined/PySyft/README.md

 - `DATABASE_URL` - The Network database URL
 - `SECRET_KEY` - The secret key

+## Contributing

+If you're interested in contributing, check out our [Contributor Guidelines](CONTRIBUTING.md).

 ## Support

 For support in using this library, please join the **#lib_pygrid** Slack channel.
 If you’d like to follow along with any code changes to the library, please join the **#code_pygrid** Slack channel.
 [Click here to join our Slack community!](https://slack.openmined.org)